Dt7768181/Dgas/README.md

 Dgas follows a clean and modern design philosophy with a focus on user experience.

 - **Color Palette:**
-    - Primary: Sky blue (#7EC8E3) - conveying reliability and freshness.
+    - Primary: Red (#7EC8E3) - conveying reliability and freshness.
     - Background: Light gray (#F0F4F7) - providing a clean and spacious layout.
     - Accent: Yellow-orange (#FFB347) - used for calls to action to create a sense of urgency.
 - **Typography:**